Does Smoking Affect Life Insurance?

 Not all insurance companies charge the same rates for smokers.
 Some insurers focus on high-risk people and offer more competitive pricing.
 Others reclassify you as a nonsmoker after just 12 months tobacco-free, while competitors require 24 months or longer.

-Shopping around can save you hundreds per year.
-Check out MoneyGeek's guides to the best life insurance for smokers and cheapest life insurance for smokers to find coverage that fits your budget.
+Shopping around saves hundreds per year.
+MoneyGeek's guides to the best life insurance for smokers and cheapest options help you find affordable coverage.

 How Much More Do Smokers Pay for Life Insurance?